numba/numba/docs/source/doc/ir.rst

     * Appropriateness for transformation and code generation

-To evaluate some of these metrics we will look at some concretizations.
+To evaluate some of these metrics we will look at some concretions.

 Structure
 ---------